avniproject/avni-docs-temp/test-prompts.md

-1. How do I create a new subject type in Avni?
+**Q: How do I create a new subject type in Avni?**

-ANS - Subject Types can be created through the App Designer.
-1. Go to App Designer > Subject Types > Add New Subject Type
+A:  Subject Types can be created through the App Designer.1.
+Go to App Designer > Subject Types > Add New Subject Type

 ---

-2. Can I restrict an encounter to be filled only once per subject?
-ANS -
----
-3. How do I add or remove a new field to an existing form?
+**Q: How do I add or remove a new field to an existing form?**

-ANS - Fields can be added to forms through the App Designer.
+A:  Fields can be added to forms through the App Designer.
 You can reach the form through different means.
 1. Go to App Designer > Forms > Select the form
 2. Go to App Designer > Subject Types, Programs or Encounter Types > Select the form you need to edit
 3. Navigate to the section/page you wish to add the field to.
 If required, add a new section/page As you hover over the left portion, you will see a + button.
 Click on it to add a new field.
 Each Form field has a few components.
 1. Question - This is what shows up in your form
 2. Concept - This is the internal name of the field.
 It is also shown in patient dashboards, reports etc. Normally, we keep the name of the concept to be the same as the question.
 Remember that there can only be one concept with a certain name in the entire system.
 Also, a concept can be used only once in a form.
 Based on the data type of the concept, you will have a few questions to answer to configure it correctly.
 3. Rule - There are three rules that you can configure for a question -
 1. Show/Hide question - This is used to show or hide the question based on a certain condition.
 2. Validation Rule - Based on conditions, you might show an error to the user
 3. Value Rule - Based on conditions, you might set an answer value The rules section is available by clicking on "RULE" section on the left side of the question

 ---

-4. What types of data fields are supported in Avni?
+**Q: What types of data fields are supported in Avni?**

-ANS - Concept DataType - Description
+A:  Concept DataType - Description
 Numeric concepts - Numeric concepts are used to capture numbers.
 When creating a numeric concept, you can define normal ranges and absolute ranges.
 In the field application, if an observation for a concept collected goes beyond the normal range, then it is highlighted in red.
 Values above the absolute range are not allowed.
 For instance for concept: Blood Pressure (Systolic), you can choose a Numeric concept with ranges.

 Coded concepts (and NA concepts) - Coded concepts are those that have a fixed set of answers.
 For instance for Blood Group you would choose a coded concept with values: A+, B+, AB+, etc.